Skip to main content

 • Real-Time Event System: Immediate satellite → backend event emission with automatic batching

-• Process Lifecycle Management: Spawn, monitor, terminate MCP servers (ready for implementation)
+• Process Lifecycle Management: Per-user spawn, monitor, terminate with independent lifecycles (implemented)

 • Background Jobs System: Cron-like recurring tasks with automatic error handling